 Instructions

-- Cut the pumpkin into medium-sized pieces.
-Spread the pieces on a baking tray lined with baking paper.
-Brush the pumpkin pieces with olive oil.
-Sprinkle salt and pepper.
-Bake in a pre-heated oven at 200°C for 40-45 minutes or until the pumpkin is tender and cooked.
-Take out from the oven and allow to reach room temperature.
+- Bake in a preheated oven at 200°C (or, 400℉) for 40-45 minutes or until the pumpkin is tender and cooked.
+Take them out from the oven and allow to reach room temperature.

 - Scoop out the pumpkin flesh using a spoon or knife.
 Discard the skin and keep the pumpkin flesh aside.

 - Add water and pumpkin.
-Cook for 2-3 minutes and then puree with an immersion blender until smooth.
+Cook for 2-3 minutes on medium heat.

 - Add coconut milk and mix.
 If required, add more water at this stage to get the desired consistency.
 Check and adjust the seasoning.
 Cook for another 3-4 minutes.